argus-inc/cardinal-system/README.md

 - Memory: Handling real time data, should have a priority link to Library to backup live data.

-- Seed: A node that pushed data sets for testing.
+- Seed: A node that creates the server instance with configuration.
+It constantly watches configuration file changes and pushes new nodes.

 - Achievement: Node that handles all achievements.